-Update: 13 Aug 2019: Instruments were deployed in September 2017 and retrieved in January 2018.
+Update: 24 Jan 2020: Instruments were deployed in September 2017 and retrieved in January 2018.
 Rather than a methane seep as originally planned, we focused on an oily seep near the original Megaplume study site in the GC600 block.
-We deployed: 1) 2 deep water cameras to capture video of the oil seep, 2) 4 beam ADCP's with frequency of 300 and 600 kHz, 3) 2 - 40 m moorings with 5 CTD's placed at 9 meter intervals beginning at ~4 to 40 mab, and the 4) Acoustic Sciltillation Flow Meter to measure the vertical velocity of the oily plume.
-Unfortunatetly we were not able to deploy our new 5 beam ADCP.
+We deployed: 1) 2 deep water cameras to capture video of the oil seep, 2) 4 beam ADCP's with frequency of 300 and 600 kHz, 3) 2 - 40 m moorings with 5 CTD's placed at 9 meter intervals beginning at ~4 to 40 mab, and the 4) Acoustic Scintillation Flow Meter to measure the vertical velocity of the oily plume.
+Unfortunatetly, we were not able to deploy our new 5 beam ADCP.
 An AUV was used to identify/view the study site, it was equipped with side-scan, multi-beam, and a sub-bottom profiler.
-Data has been archived with GoMRI.
-This project has recently completed.
-From this study we have formulated new questions.
-Work is ongoing.
+Data has been archived with GoMRI ( https://research.gulfresearchinitiative.org/research-awards/projects/?pid=270 ).